 Penalty: a fine of $60 000 and imprisonment for 5 years.

-25. Defences for section 24
+25. Defences for s.
+24

 (1) It is a defence to a charge of an offence under section 24 to prove that —

 (a) at the time the offence is alleged to have been committed, the person charged had applied for an assessment notice and the application was pending; and